leongkkevin/leongkkevin.github.io/_projects/modelingAnimation.md

 * [**Mr. Roboto**]({{site.baseurl}}/Robot_Render/) <br>
     *Staged and lighted a beautiful model of a futuristic-looking robot*

-This exploration into 3D modeling and animation, while a part of my Creative Computing B.A., was something I had always found interesting since I was a small child.
-Being fascinated by Disney and Pixar, I always wanted to get a look at the behind-the-scenes of those stunning animated films.

-Diving into modeling, rigging, animation, and much more really made me appreciate the time and effort that goes into everything from the online video games I play to huge-budget animated Pixar feature films that are shown worldwide.
+Learning about modeling, rigging, animation, and much more really made me appreciate the time and effort that goes into creating everything from the online video games I play to huge-budget animated feature films that I watch.
 To think I have only scratched the surface of this amazing craft!
-I had a lot of fun making these projects and I am excited to make more in the future.
+I had a lot of fun making these projects and I am excited to develop my skills and make more in the future.

 <br>
 [*Back to Portfolio*]({{site.baseurl}}/portfolio.html/)